emtilt/ph410s21/_slides/day2.md

 <section data-markdown="">

-In terms of primed and/or unprimed Cartesian coordinates using Griffiths-style notation, what is the magnitude of vector B if P is some point at which you need to find the electric field due to the point charge?
+In terms of primed and/or unprimed vector names using Griffiths-style notation, what is the magnitude of vector B if P is some point at which you need to find the electric field due to the point charge at C?
+Which names should A, B, and C have accoridng to Griffiths notation?

 ![alt text](../images/d2-scriptrpointcharge.png "Logo Title Text 1")